jcs-emacs/jcs-emacs/README.md

 all the programming languages I personally used.
 Indeed, I am a penchant to numerous technologies, incorporate hardware, firmware and software.
-Here is the list of programming languages I know and it has extended from this config.
+Here is the list of programming languages I know and it has extended from this configuration.

 * ActionScript 2.0 or 3.0 / Assembly Language
 * BASIC / Batchfile